 Addiction has become a problem among oil and gas workers in the Permian Basin.
 Tuck drivers, in particular, often turn to illicit drugs, including cocaine and methamphetamines, to manage the brutally long hours that have become standard practice in the oilfields around Midland and Odessa.
 Driving while impaired is always dangerous, but the significantly large size and weight of a semi-truck or other big rig dramatically increases the likelihood that any crash, whether caused by an impaired driver or not, will result in catastrophic injuries and deaths.

 Poor Vehicle Maintenance

-Since taking a truck out of service costs the oil company time and money, the trucks end up staying on the road with safety and mechanical hazards that render them in violation of Texas and federal safety laws.
+Due to constant use, infrequent inspections, and poor road conditions, the trucks and 18-wheelers traveling throughout the Midland and Odessa regions experience much more wear and tear and require frequent service and maintenance.
+Since taking a truck out of service costs the oil company time and money, the trucks end up staying on the road with safety and mechanical hazards that violate Texas and federal safety laws.

 Many companies, for example, train drivers to blame the accident victim at the scene, even when it’s clear that their own actions caused the crash.

 Trucking companies are also notorious for destroying or losing driving logs, training records, and other important evidence in an effort to prevent crash victims from proving that the trucking company and their drivers were at fault.